roman-milk/roman-milk.github.io/lost-at-christmas.md

+===

- ****** Lost at Christmas ****** byTx_Tall_Tales© "You know, that was one of the most memorable moments in my life.
+"You know, that was one of the most memorable moments in my life.
 Touching a girl like that for the first time.
 I had no idea what I should do, or what I could do, but I kept looking down the row at Dennis and Suzanne, and figured I should be able to do that too.
 I was in heaven; you were so amazing to be with."
 I told her, reaching out and taking her hand in mine.
 Her palm was moist.

  "You're telling me?
 You were the big 9th grader with the learner's permit and motorcycle.
 Big Man on Campus.
 The guy every girl wanted.
 And you wanted me.
 I had no idea what we should or shouldn't do on a date.
 I was hoping you knew."